Sher-Chowdhury/codingbee_docs/categories/kubernetes/02_pods/01_hello_world.md

                                  # that's how this object and the pod object links together.
 ```

 There are different types of service objects, in our case we are creating a NodePort type service.
 NodePort services are quite crude and isn't recommended for production, but we're using it here because it's the easiest service type to understand for a beginner.
-Before we create our service object, let's first let's first see what services we currenlty have:
+Before we create our service object, let's first let's first see what services we currently have:

 ```bash
 $ kubectl get services